 As an École polytechnique fédérale de Lausanne (EPFL) fellow co-funded by Marie Sklodowska-Curie Postdoctoral Fellowships from the European Commission, Dr. Catherine De Wolf is conducting postdoctoral research with Prof. Corentin Fivet on environmental impacts of applying circular economy principles to building structures, in the Structural Xploration Lab (SXL) within the smart living lab, a research and development center for the built environment of the future.
-She is also founder of De Wolf Environmental Design Thinking.
+She is also founder of De Wolf Environmental Architecture Thinking.

 After studying Civil Engineering and Architecture at the Vrije Universiteit Brussels (VUB) and the Université Libre de Bruxelles (ULB), she obtained a Masters of Science in Building Technology at the Massachusetts Institute of Technology (MIT).
 This was followed by a PhD in Architecture: Building Technology at MIT with Prof. John Ochsendorf.
 Her dissertation was about low carbon pathways for structural design.
 During her PhD, she also worked in the Department of Engineering at the University of Cambridge.